dodad-2/DevTools/README.md

 # Tools

+- Auto rotate building placement (approved by Dram)
+- Rebuild last structure on key press (approved by Dram)
-- Toggle commander AI per team
+- Toggle commander AI per team - Broken for some
-- Bundle loader
 - Numpad control bindings (does not change the game's bindings)
 - Spawn unit at cursor
+- Bundle loader (for modders)

 # Changelog

+**0.4.0**

+- Tool: Auto rotate construction on key hold
+- Tool: Rebuild last structure on key press
+- Fix: Added descriptions to tools that require cheats

 **0.3.0**